alrevuelta/alrevuelta.github.io/_posts/2022-08-17-eth-blocks-stats.md

 However, not all validators belong to completely uncorrelated entities.
 Some pools or operators control several hundred or even thousands of validators, so we must calculate the probabilities on a pool/operator level, not on a validator level.
 A pool controlling 10% of the stake, or 40k+ validators, the probability that it proposes 2 or even 3 blocks in a row is not neglectable.
 This is exactly what we are quantifying.

-Analytical Analysis
+5 Analytical Analysis
 ---

-Hereunder we model analytically the probability of a pool proposing at least `r` blocks in a row within an epoch controlling `p` of the total validators.
+Hereunder we model analytically the probability of a pool proposing `k` blocks in a row within an epoch controlling `p` of the total validators.

-Starting from a slot perspective, each validator has the same probability of proposing the next block.
+In each slot, each validator has the same probability of proposing the block.
 This can be modeled as a binomial distribution [[4]](https://en.wikipedia.org/wiki/Binomial_distribution), where the probability of success `p` is:

 $p = \frac{1}{n\_{active\_validators}}$